Hometown: Lethbridge, AB

 Name one person, other than your parents, who has had the most influence on your life.
 Why?

 One of the most influential women, Mother Teresa is symbolic by her name.
 She had dedicated energy, time and passion for offering insight and hope for those in need with the greatest movements across the globe.
-From international charities, to family counseling, orphanages, religious and non-religious movements and sever other powerful support groups for those had allowed her to become one of the most symbolic woman.
+From international charities, to family counseling, orphanages, religious and non-religious movements and several other powerful support groups has allowed her to become one of the most symbolic woman.
 Her dedication, service and strength have allowed many women to idolize woman empowerment.
-She never wanted to be recognized in her death where the spotlight never really was her motive.
+She never wanted to be recognized in her death as being in the spotlight was never really was her motive.

 What is your proudest personal accomplishment (other than participating in this pageant)?

-I hosted and organized a private charity fundraiser with the Canadian Cancer Society where I had raised approx. raised $3000 dollars that night.
-This private event gave a chance for me to personally organize a private charity event that involved entertainment, food and fun.
+I hosted and organized a private charity fundraiser with the Canadian Cancer Society where I had raised approx. $3,000.
+This event gave me the opportunity to personally organize a private charity event that involved entertainment, food and fun.
 Connecting with community members and collaborating with professionals gave me a chance to experience hosting personal private charity events.
 Choreographing and planning was successful where the night was left memorable by many community members of Lethbridge.
-I further along, would like to host more private events at a national scale.
+I further along, would like to host more private events on a national scale.

-Currently, I have started @themedicineofart where personal art collaborations are set for purchase where it has allowed combining my continued education experience with Psychology and mental health.
-I am currently in the process publishing my writing and a book once I have obtained the Psychologist license.
-A podcast start-up plan is in the works to collaborate with other professional women in Canada to discuss notions of mental health.
+Currently, I have started a business project Boutique of Therapy where personal art collaborations are set for purchase.
+This project has allowed me to combine my continued education experience with Psychology and mental health.
+I am currently in the process of publishing my writing and a podcast start-up plan is in the works to collaborate with other professional women in Canada to discuss notions of mental health.

 What is the most interesting or unique thing that has ever happened to you and/or what is the most interesting thing about you?